 The members of the scheme have until 2 July to decide whether they wish to appeal the decision and in the meantime HM Revenue & Customs will be seeking payment of the tax in the meantime.

 If you are affected by this recent tax decision and are worried about the ability to make the repayment of these tax liabilities, perhaps it would be advisable to take professional advice and contact AABRS to discuss in more details.
-Please phone Simon Renshaw on 020 8444 2000.
+Please phone us on 0208 444 3400.